Randy Johnson: Arizona Diamondbacks (second stint) (2007–2008)

 In January 2007, the Yankees traded Johnson back to the Diamondbacks, almost two years to the day that Arizona had traded him to New York, for Luis Vizcaíno, Alberto González, Steven Jackson, and Ross Ohlendorf.
 The Yankees' decision to trade Johnson was primarily based on a pre-season conversation he had with Yankees general manager Brian Cashman about the importance of being closer to his family in Phoenix after the death of his brother.

-Johnson missed most of April, rehabilitating his injured back before returning on April 24, 2007.
+Johnson missed most of April, rehabilitating his injured back before returning on April 24.
 He allowed six runs in 5 innings and took the loss but struck out seven.
 He returned to form, and by his tenth start of the season was among the NL's top ten strikeout pitchers.
 But on July 3, his surgically repaired disc from the previous season was reinjured.
 Johnson had season-ending surgery on the same disc, this time removing it completely.
 Reporting that the procedure went "a little better than expected", Arizona hoped that Johnson would be ready for the 2008 season.

 Johnson made his 2008 debut on April 14 against the San Francisco Giants at AT&T Park, eight months following his back surgery.
-On June 3, he struck out Mike Cameron of the Milwaukee Brewers for career strikeout number 4,673, surpassing Roger Clemens for the number two spot on the all-time strikeout leaders list.
+On June 3, he struck out Mike Cameron of the Milwaukee Brewers for career strikeout number 4,673, surpassing Roger Clemens for second place on the all-time strikeout leaders list.
 Johnson struck out 8 in the game but allowed six runs as the Diamondbacks lost 7–1.
 Johnson got his 4,700th career strikeout on July 6.
 On July 27, Fred Lewis became the first left-handed batter to get four hits against Johnson in a game.
 In the first at-bat in this game, a fog horn went off as Johnson was releasing his pitch, causing him to throw an eephus pitch which fell for a strike.
 In his final start of the season, he recorded his 100th career complete game in a 2–1 victory over the Colorado Rockies.
 He finished the season with an 11–10 record and 3.91 ERA.